Toba Fjordlands Expedition

 The Toba Fjordlands Expedition begins with a scenic boat ride to Coast Mountain Lodge on Read Island.
 Upon arrival, we’ll settle into sleeping cabins before hitting the water with a comprehensive kayak skills lesson and pre-trip briefing.
 Don’t worry about getting cold; we’ll finish off with a soak in our wood-fired hot tub or creekside sauna before settling in for a gourmet dinner featuring locally-sourced food, much of it from our own garden.

 The following morning we’ll load up kayaks and depart on our expedition.
 We’ll travel self-supported for five days and four nights, stopping to camp at a variety of naturally beautiful undeveloped campsites.
 We’ll cover distance, but always aim to stop paddling early enough to be well rested for the next day.
 Along the way, we’ll be well fed with healthy and delicious lodge-packed food and Lannie’s famous cookies.
 We’ll also have the opportunity to feed ourselves with fish and forage local shellfish.

-We’ll camp far up the inlet on our final night, then spend day six paddling out the inlet towards our afternoon boat pickup and transportation back to Read Island where we’ll enjoy a relaxing evening together in the comfort of the lodge.
-Day seven, we’ll enjoy one last morning before our boat ride back to Quadra Island.
+We’ll base camp far up the inlet for two nights, allowing for relaxation and further exploration of the far reaches of the fjord.
+On day seven, we’ll paddle out the inlet towards our afternoon boat pickup and transportation back to Read Island where we’ll enjoy a relaxing evening together in the comfort of the lodge.
+Day eight, we’ll enjoy one last morning before our boat ride back to Quadra Island.

 • Maximum 10 participants with 2 kayak guides.